Build a Virtual Disk Image¶

 : Specifies additional format options passed to qemu-img.formatoptions

-format like qemu-img expects it.
-KIWI NG will forward the settings from this attribute as a parameter to the-o
+format as expected by qemu-img.
+KIWI NG forwards the settings from the attribute as a parameter to the-o

 option in the qemu-img call.